sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

-:obj:`~sympy.physics._biomechanics` provides features to enhance models created with :obj:`~sympy.physics.mechanics` with force producing elements that model muscles and other biomechanical components.
+:obj:`~sympy.physics._biomechanics` provides features to enhance models created with :obj:`~sympy.physics.mechanics` with force producing elements that model muscles and tendons.
 In this tutorial, we will introduce the features of this package.

 The initial primary purpose of the biomechanics package is to introduce tools for modeling the forces produced by `Hill-type muscle models`_.
 These models